wantedly/apig/README.md

 ```

 [Aglio](https://github.com/danielgtaylor/aglio) is an API Blueprint renderer.
-You can build a html file or running server as the format of the document.
+Aglio can be installed by

 ```
 $ npm install -g aglio
 ```

+You can build a html file or running server as the format of the document.

 ```
 // html file